Dr Magdalena Pfaffl holds a PhD for her research about the innovative potential of remote villages. Her research is pioneering the use of human

 Her PhD thesis titled Remote Villages as Heterotopias and Places of Utopics.
 Analogue Case Studies in Sweden and Israel in Preparation for Future Mars Settlement was published at James Cook University (Australia) in December 2019.

 Prior to her research career, Dr Pfaffl received a Masters of Engineering in Mine Management (MMinEng) from the University of New South Wales (Australia).
-She is currently working as a project manager in tunneling in Sweden.
-While working as a mining engineer she lived in remote locations in South Australia and Queensland btween 2010 – 2015.
+She has worked as a production manager in the quarrying industry and a project manager in tunneling in Sweden, as well as as a mining engineer in Germany and Australia.
+She lived in remote locations in South Australia and Queensland between 2010 – 2015.

 Dr Pfaffl is an Arctic Frontiers Emerging Leaders graduate and an Australian Postgraduate Award awardee.
 She held lectures among others at University of Vienna and Imperial College in London.